per1234/Luni/device-driver.md

 **return** *Success*: The newly assigned handle value.
 The handle is used in future calls to indicate the device driver and specific device being addressed.  *Error*: error code.

 ---
-###Status
+###Read

 Read information from a register (or virtual register) in the device or device driver.

 The method and its parameters are as follows.

-    int status(int handle, int reg, int count, byte *buf)
+    int read(int handle, int reg, int count, byte *buf)

 **param** (in) `handle` The device driver selector value returned by Open in a previous call.